yihijbo123/my_powerbi_dashboard-1/README.md

+Situation: The UNSW Student Accommodation team faced significant challenges in managing the application process:
+1. High application volume – without a centralized monitoring platform, staff could not efficiently track and process thousands of student applications.
+2. Complex applicant categories – it was difficult to properly allocate and prioritize groups such as scholarship holders, partner program students, and applicants with disabilities, leading to inefficiencies and potential misallocations.

 Project Goal: Deliver a data-driven platform that shortens processing times, improves allocation fairness for priority groups (e.g. scholarship recipients, partners) and provides staff with a transparent, real-time monitoring dashboard.

 My Responsibility